rickstaa/stable-gym/stable_gym/envs/classic_control/ex3_ekf/README.md

 ## Episode termination

-An episode is terminated when the maximum step limit is reached, or the step cost is greater than 100.
+An episode is terminated when the maximum step limit is reached, or the step cost exceeds 100.

 ## Environment goal

-The goal of the agent in the Ex3EKF environment is to act in such a way that estimator perfectly estimated the original noisy system.
-By doing this, it serves as an RL based stationary Kalman filter.
+The agent's goal in the Ex3EKF environment is to act so that the estimator estimates the original noisy system perfectly.
+By doing this, it serves as an RL-based stationary Kalman filter.

 ## Cost function